frederic-perez/AmE-dictionary/data/dictionary.md

 __retainer__ _n_ :five: __3a__ An employee, typically a long-term employee. __b__ A servant or an attendant, especially one in the household of a person of high rank. _The cardinal rented 51 houses to lodge all his retainers._
 __retaliate__ _v_
 __retch__ _v_ :four::hammer: (retched)
+__retcon__ _n_ /RET-kon/ [:scroll: From the first three letters of words in the phrase _retroactive continuity_] The introduction of new information to give a different interpretation of an established storyline.
 __retelling__
 __retention__
 __rethoric__ _n_ :two::mega::hammer: